mbrt/blog-src/001-ripgrep-code-review/post.md

 The implementation of the type is not very interesting from our point of view.
 It is basically an `Iterator` that walks through the filesystem by using the `walkdir` crate, but ignores the files and directories listed in `.gitignore` and `.ignore` files possibly present, with the help of the `Ignore` type.

-An interesting bit is instead the `Error` type:
+We will look at that type a bit later.
+Let's look at the `Error` type first:

 ```rust
 #[derive(Debug)]